ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 ---

-So then, my approach was clear.
-I'd first recurse down to an odd multiple of two, then use my geometric apprach to color all the midlines and edges of even length, and finally use my number theoretic approach to color the remaining edges.
-I wrote some code to do this and tested my algorithm all the way up to
-@@K_{500}@@.
-I also wrote some code to display the resultings.
+So then, my path was clear.
+I'd first recurse down to an odd multiple of two, then use my geometric approch to color all the midlines and edges of even length, and finally use my number theoretic approach to color the remaining edges.
+I wrote a Python program to do this and tested my algorithm all the way up to @@K_{500}@@.
+I also wrote some SageMath code to display the results.
 It's not efficient, not in the slightest, but it gets the job done.

 ![My coloring of K_{10}](/assets/2020/12/31/K10_colored.png)

 And with that, I'd finished about a month of work.
 My last two posts have been quite long.
 I plan to only do that when it comes naturally, and not to force myself to wrote long-form content if I don't have any.
-Nonetheless, I enjoyed rediscovering this theorem, or rather a special case of it.
+Besides that, I enjoyed rediscovering this theorem, or rather a special case of it.
 I find solved problems a good source of puzzles.
 They're quite challenging, but still within the realm of a student's understanding.
 That's why I do them.